 - Demonstrate an exemplary commitment to the cultural heritage sector by enthusiastically and respectfully sharing their expertise, skillset, and knowledge in a mentorship capacity

-- Eagerness to invest in others, willing to be a sponsor/ally, to share and create opportunities for success and growth
+- Eagerness to invest in others, willing to be a sponsor/ally, to share and create opportunities for success and growth both personal and professional

 - Gives honest and productive feedback